Transparency in Coverage

 If you have an HMO, you may not see changes to your prescription drug coverage.
 However, if you do not pay your premium in full by the end of the 31-day grace period, your coverage will be cancelled.

 If you have a PPO and you fail to pay your premium, your plan will not pay for your prescriptions.
 In addition, you are responsible for the full discounted retail amount of your prescription until your premium is paid in full.
 Once you pay your premium and that payment is processed, your full prescription benefits will be restored.
-At this time, you can submit any claims for prescriptions you had filled you had during the grace period for reimbursement of the difference.
+At this time, you can submit any claims for prescriptions you had filled during the grace period for reimbursement of the difference.

 • Which of My Health Insurance Plans is Primary?